burakunal28/post-case-study/readme.md

 # Post Case Project

 Welcome to the Post Case project, a user-friendly web application designed for creating and managing posts.
-Whether you want to share your thoughts, experiences, or just have some fun, this project has got you covered.
-We've used a mix of HTML, CSS, JavaScript, and Bootstrap to make it all happen.
-Below, you'll find everything you need to know about how it works.

 ## Project Structure